build web bundle, zip it, upload to my worker

 03

 The whole thing took a weekend to wire up.
 Running it all from my self-hosted code server means I never need to install anything locally or spin up a CI job.
-Open the browser, run the script, done.
+It fades into the background: open the browser, run the script, ship.

 related project